jnozzi/cocoadev.com/markdown/ComparingTextFieldAndStrings.md

-    if( [nameField stringValue] == General/[NSString stringWithString:@"name"] )...
+    if( [nameField stringValue] == [NSString stringWithString:@"name"] )...

-I'm trying to check if the General/NSTextField contains the string "Name", and this doesnt work.  what am i doing wrong?
+I'm trying to check if the NSTextField contains the string "Name", and this doesnt work.  what am i doing wrong?

 ----